gkellogg/rdf-rust-turtle/README.md

 ## Features
 RDF::Rust::Turtle parses [N-Triples][], [N-Quads][], [Turtle][], and [TriG][] into statements or triples.
 It also serializes to [N-Triples][], [N-Quads][], [Turtle][], or [TriG][].

-Install with `gem install rdf-turtle`
+Install with `gem install rdf-rust-turtle`

 * 100% free and unencumbered [public domain](http://unlicense.org/) software.
 * Implements a complete parser for [Turtle][].